orenagiv/first_robotics_falcon_halloween/README.md

 # HALLOWEEN FRAME

 ## OVERVIEW
+The Halloween Frame is an interactive spooky display that plays a scary video when someone approaches it.
+The project has two versions: a prototype using an Arduino and a more advanced version planned for Raspberry Pi.

+### TRACKER
+#### Arduino Prototype
+🎯 Quick & Dirty Arduino sketch to detect the distance of approaching users using Ultrasonic sensor.
+🎯 HTML file with a preview video (which plays upon click event).
+🎯 A Python script which listens to the Arduino's Serial output and triggers a click-event (which plays the video playback).

+#### Raspberry Pi Version
+🎯 Setup Github Repo and VSCode Raspberry Pi remote-host (SSH) environment.
+🎯 Prepare HD videos for both dual-screens and single-screen.
+🚧 Implement the Python scripts for Raspberry Pi version.
+🚧 Integrate a camera to take a picture at the "scary" moment.
+🤌 Test.
+🤌 Packaging & Scenery.
+💅 Polish & Fingernails.

+## PROTOTYPE VERSION
-This is an Arduino project that uses Ultrasonic sensor to detect a user getting close to a frame and trigger a spooky video to play on a connected monitor.
+The initial (quick and dirty) prototype is an Arduino project that uses an Ultrasonic sensor to detect a user getting close to a frame and trigger a spooky video to play on a connected monitor.

 The system works in two parts: